jtlapp/kysely-code-sync/README.md

 /* END SYNCED CODE */
 ```

 The code in this block must match the code in Kysely, including identation, blank lines, and prettier format.
-To get the right indentation, you may need to bracket code in simple `{ ... }` code blocks.
+To get matching indentation, you may need to further bracket code in simple `{ ... }` code blocks.
 Kysely does not end statements with semi-colons, so you'll need to be sure your prettier is not automatically including them.

-Run `npx check-synced-code` to compare these blocks with the most recent files in the Kysely master branch.
-The tool looks for an exact match.
-It reports when no match can be found, and when a partial match is found, it reports the first differing line in each block, providing the line number in your local file.
-It's probably best to call this command prior to every build of code that includes synchronized blocks.
+Run `npx check-synced-code` to compare these blocks with the most recent version-compatible release of Kysely.
+The tool requries the code to exactly match a of block of code within Kysely.
+It reports when no match can be found, and when a partial match is found, it reports the first differing line in each block, providing the line number for your local file.

+When differences are found, they are written to `stderr` and the command exits with exit code 1.

 ## Using `load-kysely-tests`

-The `load-kysely-tests` command dynamically downloads test files from the Kysely repo and modifes them for local use.
-But it requires quite a bit of setup.
-I found it easiest to locally mirror the Kysely test structure and borrow `package.json` test scripts from Kysely.
+The `load-kysely-tests` command dynamically downloads test files from the Kysely repo and modifies them for local use.
+It does not compile or run the tests.
+You'll need to provide the scripts that compile and run the tests.

+This command requires quite a bit of setup.
+I found it easiest to locally mirror the Kysely test structure and borrow some of Kysely's `package.json` test scripts.

 Here is the structure I have working with [`kysely-pg-client`](https://github.com/jtlapp/kysely-pg-client):

 ```
 test-sync.json